 Then reshingle, sliding metal step flashing behind the fascia board (the trim behind the gutter).
 The valley flashing, laid over the joint where the two roofs meet, should overlap the step flashing at least 2 in.
 If leaks continue to occur from ice dams, consider installing roof-edge heating cables.
 (Find them locally at hardware stores or home centers.)
 Improved attic insulation and ventilation usually provide the best strategy to prevent ice dams, but they may not resolve this complicated leaky-roof situation.

 Fix Step Flashing

-Step flashing is used along walls that intersect the roof.
+You find step flashing used along walls that intersect the roof.
 Each short section of flashing channels water over the shingle downhill from it.
 But if the flashing rusts through, or a piece comes loose, water will run right behind it, and into the house it goes.
 Rusted flashing needs to be replaced.
 That means removing shingles, prying siding loose, and then removing and replacing the step flashing.
-It's that simple.
+It’s that simple.
 But occasionally a roofer forgets to nail one in place and it eventually slips down to expose the wall.
 Check out this article for more on installing your own step flashing.